0bVdnt/obv-OS/learning-basics/process-control/README.md

 - Supporting proper process termination and resource cleanup
 - Adding inter-process communication mechanisms
 - Implementing user-mode process execution with protected memory
+- Replacing the artificial `delay()` with proper time-based scheduling

 ---
 The most important parts for understanding process control are: